WhiteMagic2014/gpt-magic/README.md

 # gpt-magic

-this project is a java library for [gptapi](https://platform.openai.com/docs/api-reference), it helps java developers use gptapi easier.
+This project is a Java library for [GPT API](https://platform.openai.com/docs/api-reference), designed to make it easier for Java developers to use GPT API.
 <br>
 **This is a community maintained project （an unofficial library）**

 ## Setup

 ### maven

 ```
 <dependency>
   <groupId>io.github.whitemagic2014</groupId>